All Episodes

 We'll be back.

-We will continue more phone calls from you on open line Friday after this.
+We will continue more phone calls from you on Open Line Friday after this.

-Why don't people recognize this before it happens when it's so clear to reasonable informed people it's going to happen?
+I see a headline like this on an AP story, and I scratch my head and I say, Why don't people recognize this before it happens when it's so clear to reasonable, informed people it's going to happen?

-Obama's barbed words worry corporate world.
+The headline is this: Obama's barbed words worry corporate world.

 Executives and trade groups that praised Obama's outreach during his transition period say they have felt less welcome since he took office in January.